 Lymphadenopathy is a common abnormal finding during the course of the physical exam in general medical practice.
 Adenopathy can be caused by neoplasm, inflammatory conditions, or infection.
-This activity details the algorithmic analysis of lymphadenopathy and highlights the role of the interprofessional team in evaluating patient with adenopathy.
+This activity details the algorithmic analysis of lymphadenopathy and highlights the role of the interprofessional team in evaluating patients with adenopathy.

 Identify the etiologies of adenopathy.